American College of Occupational and Environmental Medicine

 American College of Occupational and Environmental Medicine (ACOEM) is a United States-based professional society for health care professionals in the field of occupational safety and health.
-ACOEM is the pre-eminent physician-led organization that champions the health of workers, safety of workplaces, and quality of environments.
+ACOEM is a physician-led organization that champions the health of workers, safety of workplaces, and quality of environments.

 History

 The American Occupational Medical Association was created in 1916.
 The American Academy of Occupational Medicine was created in 1946.
 In 1988, both organizations were merged to form the present day American College of Occupational and Environmental Medicine.

-OEM mission
+OEM Mission

-Occupational and environmental medicine (OEM) is the medicine specialty devoted to prevention and management of occupational and environmental injury, illness and disability, and promotion of health and productivity of workers, their families, and communities.
+Occupational and Environmental Medicine (OEM) is the medicine specialty devoted to prevention and management of occupational and environmental injury, illness and disability, and promotion of health and productivity of workers, their families, and communities.

-ACOEM, an international society of more than 4,500 occupational physicians and associated professionals, provides leadership to promote optimal health and safety of workers, workplaces, and environments.
+ACOEM, an international society of more than 3,000 occupational physicians and associated professionals, provides leadership to promote optimal health and safety of workers, workplaces, and environments.
+ACOEM's membership includes physicians, Advanced Practice Providers (such as Nurse Practitioners and Physician Associates), industrial hygienists, and other allied health professionals.

-Publications
+Publications and Educational Offerings

 ACOEM publishes the Journal of Occupational and Environmental Medicine (JOEM), a scientific, peer-reviewed monthly publication in the specialty of occupational and environmental medicine offering clinically oriented research articles and technical reports.

-ACOEM has several electronic newsletters, including ACOEM E-News, MRO Update newsletter, and CDME Review newsletter.
-ACOEM also publishes the online Guidance for the Medical Evaluation of Law Enforcement Officers (LEOs), and the Occupational Medicine Practice Guidelines.
+ACOEM has several electronic newsletters, including ACOEM in Motion, a monthly, member-focused newsletter, and Science in the News, which focuses on the latest advancements in occupational and environmental medicine.

+In 2026, ACOEM introduced the Public Safety Medicine Course, an on-demand, interactive continuing medical education program designed to support physicians who conduct fitness-for-duty evaluations for public safety personnel, including firefighters, law enforcement officers, and other first responders.

 ACOEM authors position papers providing guidance for a variety of topics such as spirometry, noise-induced hearing loss, obesity, workplace drug screening, confidentiality of medical information, depression screening, and reproductive hazards.
-ACOEM has also established a Code of Ethical Conduct to guide occupational and environmental physicians.